 The AMERICAN COLLEGE OF HEALTHCARE AND TECHNOLOGY Academic Year is based upon the quarter system.
-The Academic Year is defined as 36 quarter units and 30 weeks.
+The Academic Year is defined as 36 quarter credit hours and 36 weeks of instruction, except in the Surgical Technology AOS program where an academic year is 36 quarter credits and 32 weeks of instruction.